Cray-HPE/docs-csm/operations/network/external_dns/Ingress_Routing.md

 ```

 By matching the external hostname in the authority field, Istio’s ingress gateway is able to route incoming traffic from Keycloak Gatekeeper to the `cray-sysmgmt-health-prometheus` service in the `sysmgmt-health` namespace.
-Also, notice that the VirtualService for prometheus.rocket.dev.cray.com uses the existing `services/services-gateway` Gateway CRD and does not create a new one.
+Also, notice that the VirtualService for prometheus.SYSTEM_DOMAIN_NAME uses the existing `services/services-gateway` Gateway CRD and does not create a new one.

 ### Secure Ingress via Keycloak Gatekeeper